Lahntal railway

-The Lahntal railway (German: Lahntalbahn) is a railway line between Niederlahnstein in the German state of Rhineland-Palatinate to Wetzlar in Hesse.
+The Lahntal railway or Lahn Valley Railway (German: Lahntalbahn) is a railway line between Niederlahnstein in the German state of Rhineland-Palatinate to Wetzlar in Hesse, partly following the Lahn valley (Lahntal).
 Its western terminus was originally in Oberlahnstein.
 Trains now mostly operate between Koblenz and Gießen.
 The line was opened by the Nassau Rhine and Lahn Railway Company and the Nassau State Railway between 1858 and 1863 and is one of the oldest railways in Germany.

 Route

 The railway follows the largely winding course of the valley of the Lahn river.
 It is only a few metres above the river’s surface and is characterised by numerous bridges and tunnels.
 It is therefore extremely scenic.
 As the line has never been fundamentally modernised, its numerous engineering structures, semaphore signals and accompanying telegraph lines have been preserved.
 The Hessian section of the line is a listed monument under the Hessian Heritage Act.
 The signalling of the section in Rhineland-Palatinate was modernised in 2015.
 The line is listed by Deutsche Bahn as timetable route number 625 and track route number 3710.